ha2709/nft-nuxt/README.md

 # nft-nuxt
-This project is marketplace with Nuxt front end
+This project is marketplace with NuxtJS for front end

-installation for Hardhat
+Installation for Hardhat
 https://hardhat.org/tutorial/setting-up-the-environment.html

 In terminal run :